cmu-delphi/delphi-epidata/docs/api/covidcast-signals/hhs.md

 * **License:** [Open Data Commons Open Database License (ODbL)](https://opendatacommons.org/licenses/odbl/1-0/)

 The U.S. Department of Health & Human Services (HHS) publishes several datasets on patient impact and hospital capacity.
-Two of these datasets are mirrored in Epidata at the following endpoints:
+One of these datasets is mirrored in Epidata at the following endpoint:

 * [COVID-19 Hospitalization: States](../covid_hosp.md) - daily resolution, state aggregates
-* [COVID-19 Hospitalization: Facilities](../covid_hosp_facilities.md) - weekly resolution, individual hospitals

-Both datasets contain dozens of columns that break down hospital resource usage in different ways.
+This dataset contain dozens of columns that break down hospital resource usage in different ways.

 This indicator makes available several commonly-used combinations of